 There are three minimum certainties for a trust to be valid:

 - "Certainty of Intention": the settlor must have clearly intended to settle the trust and confer legal control of assets.

 - "Certainty of Subject Matter": the assets that are to form the trust must be clearly stated.

 - "Certainty of Objects": it must be clear for whom the trust was created and subsequent assets transferred to the trust are being held.

-These are only the bare minimums for the trust to be valid and courts cases throughout the world have provided for many variations and interpretations of these matters.
-Surprisingly, a fair percentage of trusts being established likely fail at least one of these critical criteria.
-This could lead to a great deal of money is spent on legal fees trying to defend the validity of the trust at some later date when the settlor is sued by a creditor, family member, someone who slipped and fell on their property, etc.
+These are only the bare minimums for the trust to be valid and court cases throughout the world have provided for many variations and interpretations of these matters.
+A fair percentage of offshore trusts likely fail at lewhen the settlor is sued by a creditor, family member, someone who slipped and fell on their property, etc.ast one of these critical criteria.
+This could lead to a great deal of money spent on legal fees trying to defend the validity of the trust at some later date

 Two common issues which lead to challenges of validity of a trust are as follows:

 - the settlor wants to maintain full control of the trust assets and trust decisions;

 - legal title of assets intended to be part of the trust property is never conferred to the trustee;